arazi47/reddit-saved-submissions-downloader/README.md

    4.5 pagesToCrawl: how many saved pages on Reddit you'd like the app to crawl and download the submissions from

-   4.6 savePath: full path to where the subreddit folders will be created and the submissions will be downloaded to (ex: "C:\Downloads\")

 ## Notes
 1. You need to have Python 3 installed in order for the app to run.
 2. Make sure you have installed (preferably using pip) the following modules: `praw`, `bs4`